 Here are some reasons why you should consider passive, index fund investing as a long-term strategy.

 What Is An Index Fund?

-Before you add an index fund to your portfolio, it's import to understand what it is.
-An index fund is a mutual fund designed to mirror the performance of one of the major indices (e.g., the Dow Jones Industrial Average, S&P 500, Wilshire 5000, Russell 2000, etc.) Unlike traditional, actively managed mutual funds where portfolio managers evaluate, analyze and acquire individual stocks, index funds are passively managed.
-Basically, this means they consist of a pre-selected group of stocks that rarely, if ever, changes.
+Before you add an index fund (or any other investment) to your portfolio, it's important to understand what it is.
+An index fund is a mutual fund or exchange-traded fund (ETF) designed to mirror the performance of a major index like the Dow Jones Industrial Average, S&P 500, or Nasdaq.

 Index funds are passively managed—the fund manager picks an index to track and simply replicates the holdings.
 These holdings are rebalanced only when the index has changed its holdings.
 That's as opposed to actively-managed funds, in which the fund manager evaluates individual stocks to try and do better than an index.

 For example, an investor that buys a Vanguard S&P index fund designed to mirror the S&P 500 will add S&P exposure to their portfolio.
 When the S&P gains, then the investor's S&P index fund will rise by almost exactly the same amount.
 When the S&P falls, that decline will be replicated in their portfolio.

 Index funds are ideal for those who aren't confident in their ability to evaluate business finances or compare corporations.
 With an index fund investment strategy, you don't need to pour over income statements from a balance sheet.
 You don't need to calculate discounted cash flows or any analysis ratios.